( How to break free from an overbearing and controlling mother)

 2) Know yourself-

-You may be unaware of a controlling mother’s impact on you
+You may be unaware of an overbearing mother’s impact on you

 Mom’s controlling ways have had a bigger impact than you might realize.
 You might have told yourself for years that she was only trying to help when in fact, her controlling ways can contribute to